akhilsaini/aws-csa-2017/README.md

 ## Aurora

+  - Amazon Aurora is a Mysql-compatible, relational database engine that combines the speed and availability of high-end commercial databases with the simplicity and cost effictveness of open source databases.
   - Bespoke Database Engine.
   - It is MySQL compatible.

-  - However you can’t download and install on your workstation.
+  - However you can’t download and install on your workstation like the Mysql.

 ### Performance

 5 times better performance than MySQL.
-At a fraction of cost as compared to Oracle.
+At a one tenth fraction of cost as compared to Oracle while delivering similar performance and availability.

 ### Scaling

-  - Outset 10 Gb Storage, auto increment of storage
+  - Outset 10 Gb Storage, auto increment of storage up to 64TB.
+  - Compute resource can scale up to 32vCPU and 244GB of memory.

-  - No Push button scaling – unlike DynamoDB
+  - No Push button ()scaling() – unlike DynamoDB.
+Push Button Scaling(No Downtime).

 ### Fault Tolerance

-  - Maintains 2 copies of your data in at least 3 availability zones.
+  - Maintains 2 copies of your data in at least 3 availability zones.i.e.
+6 copies of data.
 This is for the Data only not for the instances that runs the Database.
   - 2 copies lost – no impact on write availability.
+Highly redundant.
   - 3 copies lost – no impact on read availability.
+Highly redundant.

-  - Storage is self-healing.
+  - Storage is self-healing. i.e. Continuously scanned for error and repaired automatically.

-### Replicas
+### Replicas : 2 Types

-  - MySQL Read Replica can be created from the Aurora source DB.(up to 5 of them)
+  - **MySQL Read Replica** : can be created from the Aurora source DB.(up to 5 of them).i.e.
+No automatic Failover.

-  - Aurora Replicas – up to 15 of them.
-If leader crashes, the replica with the highest tiers becomes the leader.
+  - **Aurora Replicas** : up to 15 of them.
+If leader crashes, the replica with the highest tiers becomes the leader. i.e. Failover occurs automatically.
 While creating replicas, remember to assign different tier levels.

-  - Cluster Endpoint vs Individual Endpoint
+  - Cluster Endpoint vs Individual Endpoint.

 No Free Tier usage available.
 Also available only in select regions.
-Takes slightly longer to provision
+Takes slightly longer to provision.

 ## Exam Tips

   - Why you can’t connect to DB Server from DMZ.
-Check the security group – if it is removed or added
+Check the security group – if it is removed or added.
   - Have separate groups for EC2 Instance and RDS Instance.
   - Multi-AZ for Disaster Recovery only.
 Not for performance improvement.
-For performance improvement use, multiple read-replicas
+For performance improvement use, multiple read-replicas.
   - Dynamo DB v/s RDS

 If you want push button scaling, without any downtown, you will always want to use DynamoDB.